 It will seek to receive “credit” for implementing state-of-the-art techniques which manage stormwater runoff through redesigned streets and open spaces and through engineered wetlands, reduce energy consumption and improved air quality, and reduced the need for automobiles.

-follow site Goal:
+go to site Goal:

 Transform 79th St. Corridor Change it from a fragmented set of residential, commercial, and industrial sites with a reputation as dangerous and undesirable into a cohesive neighborhood conscious of its tangible and intangible assets and directing its future.